IlliaKomissarov/serverless-academy/05-telegram-bot-exchange-rates/README.md

-# 4. TELEGRAM BOT: WEATHER FORECAST
+# Telegram Exchange Rate Bot

 To run this project, you need to add the following environment variables to your .env file: